fujiwara/firetap/README.md

 When the `firetrap` binary runs as a Lambda runtime, it runs your Lambda function as a subprocess and sends the standard output of the subprocess to the extension via the UNIX socket.

 You simply need to place the `firetrap` binary as `bootstrap` in the Lambda package.
-Your Lambda function should be placed as a `handler.`
+Your Lambda function should be placed as a `handler` (the lambda function configuration `.Handler` element) in the same directory.

 ```
 .